martinsumner/leveled/README.md

 The specific goals of this implementation are:

 - Be simple and straight-forward to understand and extend
-- Support objects which have keys, secondary indexes, a value and potentially metadata which provides key summary information about the value
+- Support objects which have keys, secondary indexes, a value and potentially some metadata which provides a useful subset of the information in the value
 - Support a HEAD request which has a lower cost than a GET request, so that requests requiring access only to metadata can gain efficiency by saving the full cost of returning the entire value
+- Tries to reduce write amplification when compared with LevelDB, to reduce disk contention but also make rsync style backup strategies more efficient

 The system context for the store at conception is as a Riak backend store with a complete set of backend capabilities, but one intended to be use with relatively frequent iterators, and values of non-trivial size (e.g. > 4KB).